tbnorth/pycop_webscrape/pycop_webscrape.md

  - What is web-scraping
  - Why you shouldn't need to do it
  - Why you shouldn't do it
+ - Why you'll wish you weren't doing it
  - How to do it
    - Getting data
    - Parsing data